e-clearing-net/OCHP/OCHP-direct.md

 The OCHP direct Interface describes a set of methods to control charging sessions in an EVSE operator's backend.
-While dedicated methods in the clearing house's interface extend its functionality to provide remote services, the actually service requests are sent between the operator and the provider directly.
+While dedicated methods in the clearing house's interface extend its functionality to provide remote services, the actual service requests are sent between the operator and the provider directly.
 In those cases the operator backend acts as a server, in contrast to pure clients as common for all other OCHP communication.
-The backward communication, from the operator system to the provider system is also possible.
+The reverse communication, from the operator system to the provider system is also possible.
 In that case the provider system will act as a SOAP server and the operator system as the client.